zabokaa/goodFood/README.md

 GoodFood Tracker is a Python application that interacts with Google Sheets to track your food intake and feelings associated with it.
 It provides a simple console-based interface to add, delete, and search for food entries.

 I am part of the user group myself.
 To test my diet for intolerances, I need to keep a food diary.
 I couldn't find an app that functions as a food tracker without focusing on calories.
+Therefore, I decided to create the application myself.

 ![start](img/start.png)